A new era of teachers union activism

 In other research, we have found evidence that teachers unions are growing accustomed to challenges and learning to adapt in response.
 For example, they have traditionally garnered their strength and political power by aligning with Democrats in office, at both the state and federal level, including by making significant contributions to the Democrats’ political campaigns.
 But in the past two election cycles, Congress has flipped to Republican majorities in both the House of Representatives (2012) and Senate (2016).
 Rather than accepting defeat, teachers unions re-allocated their contributions and cultivated new relationships with a contingent of Republican lawmakers with whom, on at least some issues, they could agree.
 They adapted.
 They sought to maintain some influence inside the Beltway.
 They took wins where they could.

 We see evidence of similar flexibility in Wisconsin: in the wake of state-level adoption of right-to-work legislation, campaign contributions on a per-candidate basis by election cycle increased (see Figure 4).
 In contrast, campaign contributions by Michigan teachers unions decreased in the election cycle following that state’s right-to-work reform.
 Interestingly, teachers union campaign contributions in agency-shop states have been increasing steadily over the last decade, whereas contributions in those that have remained right-to-work states have decreased slightly, on average.
-It seems that teachers unions may be ramping up their contributions in agency-shop states to preserve what policy strongholds they have left or to stymie any additional reforms that might come on the coattails of an unfavorable Janus decision.
+It seems that teachers unions may be ramping up their contributions in agency-shop states to preserve what policy strongholds they have left or to stymie any additional reforms that might come on the coattails of the Janus decision.

 With revenues down, where is this money coming from?
-We reviewed NEA tax filings, which include expenditures, and found evidence that affiliates in both Wisconsin and Michigan have drastically cut non-political spending relative to affiliate organizations in agency-shop and right-to-work states, including reducing union employees’ salary and benefits.
+We reviewed NEA tax filings, which include expenditures, and found evidence that affiliates in both Wisconsin and Michigan have drastically cut non-political spending relative to affiliate organizations in agency-shop and right-to-work states, including cutting union employees’ salary and benefits.
 The Wisconsin affiliate also has laid off union staff.
 By adapting how they use their resources, teachers unions may be able to spend more on elections, even as their membership and revenues shrink, in an attempt to foster friendlier policy outcomes.

 Focusing on Teachers’ Voice

 Another response to membership and revenue declines comes in the form of a return to the founding purpose of the unions: to give voice to a set of workers.
-We often think about teachers union power in terms of their influence on electoral outcomes and the agendas of the politicians they help to elect.
+We often think about teachers union power in terms of unions’ influence on electoral outcomes and the agendas of the politicians they help to elect.
 But they were founded to organize teachers and help them fight for what they believed they deserved.
 The unions do this not only by contributing to the campaigns of friendly legislators, but also by listening to their membership and standing for the working conditions and policies that benefit rank-and-file teachers.

 It is possible—and we argue even likely—that the Janus ruling will cause union leadership to listen to their members in new ways.
 Unlike the status quo, when even non-members can be required to pay for union services, they will need to fight for every member, to convince them their services are worth paying for.